On the Convergence of Numerical Integration as a Finite Matrix Approximation to Multiplication Operator: Convergence

-However, the negative coefficients are bounded by the coefficients of the Taylor series of the function $h$.

-We decompose $\mat{M}_\infty[g]$ into positive and negative part as $\mat{M}_\infty[g]=\mat{P}-\mat{N}$.
+We decompose $\mat{M}_\infty[g]$ into the positive and negative parts as $\mat{M}_\infty[g]=\mat{P}-\mat{N}$ and form a $2\times 2$ block infinite matrix $\mat{T}$ as in \eqref{eq:positive-negative-block}.
 The elements of both the positive $\mat{P}$ and the negative $\mat{N}$ part are bounded by the elements of the infinite matrix representation of the multiplication operator for the function $h$ as

 that is, $\mat{P},\mat{N}\ewleq \mat{M}_\infty[h]$.
-By Theorem~\ref{thm:operator-m}
+By Theorem~\ref{thm:operator-m},